guimbreon/Udemy/JAVA/README.md

-Course complete by 10hrs and 15 minutes <--> 120hrs + all the exercises
+Course complete by 12hrs 47mns <--> 120hrs + all the exercises

+UpTo: Exercise 32 in OOP 1